-We’re looking forward to getting together online for our 2020 Pacific Northwest Flute Gathering (The Vashon Island Gathering).
+We’re looking forward to getting together online for our 2020 Pacific Northwest Flute Gathering (a.k.a.
+Vashon Island Flute Gathering).

 How do I find the Zoom links for the event sessions?

 Meeting IDs and information to connect in will be sent in email at the beginning of the week just before our gathering.
 We will be sending to the email address that you used to register for the event.
 Be sure to check email often.
-Also watch in case your mailer files any announcements under bulk, junk, spam or marketing email.
+Also watch in case your mail server files any announcements under bulk, junk, spam or marketing email.
 Email will come from the domains vashonflute.com and cornellk.com as well as the email address email@example.com

 How will I get announcements and schedule updates during the event?